If ever there was a cable with an amazing cost-performance value, this is it.

 Theory Does Not Explain It So It Can’t Be True

 Theoreticians will no doubt tell you that this explanation is nonsense because the time difference is so small that it cannot possibly make any difference.
-This comment may well be true but the theory is only gradually catching up with what we find in subjective practice.
-There are other factors in play here like the delay and length of time involved in cable resonance.
-Think of lightening – a momentary flash then long delay till you hear the thunder, then the roll of thunder going on for a loooong time.
+This comment may well appear true but the theory is only gradually catching up with what we find in subjective practice.

 But You Can’t Measure It?

 Better cable design reduces signal degradation.
 This is a huge subject and we mention the above examples to illustrate why cable design makes such a difference.
-For over 25 years Origin Live has designed and innovated for audio cables.
-We produced the very first solid core design specifically for audio.
+For over 25 years Origin Live has designed audio cables with innovative ideas.
+We probably produced the very first solid core design specifically for audio.
 We were also the first to use differing strand thicknesses within a conductor (an idea in common use today among leading cables).

 Cable manufacturers propose many theories and offer various solutions such as